softchris/blazor-workshop/README.md

-# Blazor - app building workshop
+# Blazor - pizza workshop

 Welcome to the Blazor app building workshop!